 And if you like science, one thing you'll find is that Rockville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-The per capita income in Rockville in 2010 was $49,246, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $196,984 for a family of four.
+The per capita income in Rockville in 2018 was $52,194, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $208,776 for a family of four.
+However, Rockville contains both very wealthy and poor people as well.

 The most common language spoken in Rockville is English.
 Other important languages spoken here include Spanish and Chinese.